I wanted to escape the cold Japanese winter so I dusted off a plan I had to ride from Saigon to Hanoi.

 Everyone here rides scooters from a young age but the Yamaha XT was a novelty so a few guys tried it out for size.
 Everyone was offering me cigarettes, smoking being the other national pastime besides coffee even for youngsters and I was really touched by the friendliness.
 These sort of things do not happen riding a bus.

 Actually everywhere I have been the people have been incredibly friendly.
 It flies in the face of some of the negative blog reports I had read and other peoples often savage feedback on visiting the country which had put me off riding here for many years.
 Basically everything bad I had been told so far was proving to be false.
-You really have to go somewhere and see for yourself and never ever accept what other people tell you as being indicative.
+You really have to go everywhere and see for yourself.

 I arrive at Nha Trang on the coast but the weather is not good, the seas are rough and brown after the typhoon.
 It is a shame as I will stay here a few nights and wanted to see some of the islands and ride along the beach but then on the flip side of the coin I now have the flu good and proper and need to rest up so this weather suits that.

 Nha Trang is a beach resort town which has not yet been over developed but there are a lot of cranes.
-The southern few beachside blocks everything is in Russian and the streets are full of 100’s of Russian families.
+The southern few beachside blocks everything is in Russian and the streets are full of Russian families escaping the harsh winter.
 It reminds me a bit of Jomtien beach Pattaya but with less development.